 By the way, I highly recommend having a designer work on your assets over DIY, but free design sites are helpful in a pinch.

 "Dark social" is scary.
 If you're not familiar with the term, it's when people share content through private channels such as instant messaging programs, messaging apps, and email.
 If someone shares your post to their friend via Facebook Messenger or Instagram direct, we currently have no way of tracking that.
 Platforms don't show "shares to messenger" in analytics - yet.
-If a person clicks on the article sent by their friend in Messenger, it may show up as Direct traffic in Google Analytics.
-I'd have no way of knowing it was due to my efforts
+If a person clicks on the article sent by their friend in Messenger, it may show up as "Direct" traffic in Google Analytics, instead of from "Social Media".

-Basically, social media efforts have historically been a challenge to track, and the increase in dark social will make it much more difficult.
+Basically, social media efforts have historically been a challenge to track because of the multi-touch point attribution funnel, and the increase in dark social (i.e. messaging apps may make it much more difficult before it gets better).
 Brands should stay open minded about the overall value of social media for their business, and not just the last-click attribution analytics and ROI.

 The most effective content won't be made by brands.